azdaly/UCSC-Track-Prep/README.md

     - This is merely for track nomenclature - any single-word name works

 # Before you start
-You need to configure your ucsc_config.txt file to have three columns:
+You need to configure your ucsc_config.txt file to have four columns:
 1. Sample name
 2. Bam name (must match the name of the bam file exactly)
 3. Normalized read depth